uptane/deployment-considerations/repositories.md

 * When the Time Server receives a sequence of tokens from a vehicle, it will provide one or more signed responses, containing the time along with these tokens.
 It MAY produce either one signed time attestation containing the current time and all tokens, or multiple time attestations each containing the current time and one or more tokens.
 All tokens should be included in the response.

-* The Time Server will expose a public interface for communicating with primaries.
+* The Time Server will expose a public interface for communicating with Primaries.
 This communication MAY occur over FTP, FTPS, SFTP, HTTP, HTTPS, or any other transport control the implementor may choose.

 * The Time Server's key is rotated in the same manner as other roles' keys by listing the new key in the Director's Root metadata.
 It is also listed in the custom field of the Director repository's Targets metadata (for partial verification Secondaries).